-Wash your meat and season with salt, pepper, seasoning cubes and chopped onions and enough water to come up to the level of the meat.
+Clean your meat and season with salt, pepper, seasoning cubes and chopped onions and enough water to come up to the level of the meat.
 You want to also add your stock fish at this time so that it flavors your meat as well and it has enough time to break down.

 Tip 2: Cook tougher cuts of meat first, when the meat is half cooked then add other cuts such as beef.
 For those who don't know, if you choose to add shaki (tripe) to your soup, make sure you cook it down first as it gets extremely tough.
 Even if you are using a pressure cooker, cook tougher cuts first and then add other meat cuts.
 If you put them all in at the same time, by the time they are cooked, your other cuts of meat would have turned to mush!

-Add dried fish, snail, periwinkle and crayfish.
-Season to taste and turn the heat down and allow the soup to cook for 5 - 7 minutes.
+Turn the heat down and allow the soup to cook for 5 - 7 minutes.

 Add palm oil and allow to cook for another 5 minutes or till your oil turns from red to a brown-orange color.
 You do not want your soup tasting of raw palm oil.
 Season and taste.